 Bedroom two has a window to the front, two windows to the side, and a large three piece en suite shower room waterproofed to wet room standards.
 Bedrooms three and four both have windows overlooking the courtyard.
 Bedroom four has access to a partially boarded loft area via a retractable ladder.
+The smaller bedrooms could alternatively be used as a secluded home office for working from home.
 The four piece family bathroom includes an oversized wet room style tiled shower, a double ended bath, a washbasin with chrome stand, and a WC.
 There is a heated towel rail and illuminated shelving.
 All these bedrooms have space to install built-in storage either in the room or in the corridors outside.

 The plant room has two windows to the front and accommodates the pressurised hot water cylinder and control panel for the external heat pump.
 There is also a floor hatch which provides maintenance access to the controls from the garage below without entering the rest of the house.
 Both openings to the room can be locked when necessary.
 The room could also be used as hobby space or for storage.

 Emphasis on security will afford added protection whether or not the house is occupied.
 The intruder alarm system installed by Oakpark includes a video and telephone entry system to control the pedestrian gate and is operable from both the hall and master bedroom.
 An electrically operated sliding metal gate encloses the external parking space.
 The gate, made by local engineers, complements other village fencing.
 All the Rationel timber windows have locks and ironmongery approved by Secured by Design and the two Rationel external doors are fitted with three point espagnolette bolt locking systems